 In this post, we’ll cover everything you need to know about taking your grocery store online, including:

-- The common roadblocks small groceries face with online sales
+- Common roadblocks small groceries face with online sales

 - Best practices for online sales and curbside pickup